What is a Petition?

 A petition is used to draw attention to an issue of public interest or concern and to request that the House of Commons, the Government of Canada, a Minister of the Crown, or a Member of the House of Commons take some action.

 Petitioners cannot directly present a petition in the House of Commons; only a Member of Parliament is able to do so.
-In order for a petition to be posted on the House of Commons e-petitions website and eventually presented in the House, it must be sponsored by a Member.
+In order for a petition to be posted on the House of Commons petitions website and eventually presented in the House, it must be authorized by a Member.

 A petition must meet certain requirements established by the rules and practices of the House.
 The Clerk of Petitions holds the authority to certify that these requirements have been met.

-This guide focuses on the process of presenting e-petitions from the point of view of Members of Parliament who serve as sponsors.
+This guide focuses on the process of presenting e-petitions from the point of view of Members of Parliament.
 Members of the public and residents who wish to create or sign a petition should consult the guides entitled Electronic Petitions – Guide to Creating and Submitting a Petition; Electronic Petitions – Guide for Supporters; or Electronic Petitions – Guide for Signatories.

 Members of Parliament are responsible for safeguarding the privacy of petitioners by treating as strictly confidential all personal information that may be submitted to them or that may otherwise come to their attention during the e-petitions process.

-- A person who submits a petition (petitioner) on the e-petitions website must designate a Member of Parliament whom he or she wishes to invite to serve as the sponsor.
+- A person who submits an e-petition (petitioner) on the petitions website must designate a Member of Parliament to authorize its online publication.

-- After a petitioner secures the electronic support of at least five other people (supporters), an e-mail is sent to a designated Member of Parliament requesting that he or she sponsor the petition.
+- After a petitioner secures the electronic support of at least five other people (supporters), an e-mail is sent to a designated Member of Parliament requesting that he or she authorize the online publication of the e-petition.
 Members may accept or refuse this request.

-- In accepting to sponsor a petition, a Member is not necessarily agreeing with the opinions or request set out in the petition.
+- In accepting, a Member is not necessarily agreeing with the opinions or request set out in the petition.

-- If a Member does not click on the link, the request will expire after 30 days and the system will automatically prompt the petitioner to select another Member as a potential sponsor.
+- If a Member does not click on the link, the request will expire after 30 days and the system will automatically prompt the petitioner to select another Member.

-- Once a Member agrees to sponsor a petition, this acceptance cannot be withdrawn.
+- Once a Member agrees to authorize the online publication of an e-petition, this acceptance cannot be withdrawn.
 The name and riding of the Member will appear online in conjunction with the petition.
-Since parliamentary privilege does not apply to the text of a petition prior to its presentation in the House, it is very important for Members to ascertain that there is nothing in the text of the petition that is inappropriate or impertinent.
 Members may wish to review Appendix A “Form and Content of Petitions” for additional information about the requirements for petitions.

-- Once a Member agrees to sponsor a petition, it is examined by the Clerk of Petitions to ensure that it is procedurally acceptable; generally this is completed within three to five working days.
-If the petition meets the set requirements, it is translated and published on the website for signature by the general public and residents for a period of 120 days.
+- Once a Member agrees to authorize the online publication of an e-petition, it is examined by the Clerk of Petitions to ensure that it is procedurally acceptable; generally this is completed within three to five working days.
+If the petition meets the set requirements, it is translated and published on the website for signature by the general public and residents for a period of 30, 60, 90 or 120 days, as determined by the petitioner.
 The Member, petitioner and supporters are notified by email when the petition is published.

-- There is no limit as to the number of petitions that a Member may sponsor, though any given e-petitioner may only have one e-petition open for signature at any one time.
+- There is no limit as to the number of petitions that a Member may authorize for online publication, though any given petitioner may only have one e-petition open for signature at any one time.

-- A Member of Parliament may sign an e-petition, but may not sponsor or present an e-petition that he or she has signed, nor is a Member’s signature counted toward the minimum number of signatures necessary for presentation in the House.
+- A Member of Parliament may sign an e-petition, provided that the Member did not authorize its online publication or does not present an e-petition that he or she has signed.
+A Member’s signature is not counted toward the minimum number of signatures necessary for presentation in the House.
 Furthermore, a Member may not sign an e-petition using an e-mail address or a device with an IP address associated with the Parliament of Canada or the Government of Canada.

 Delegation of Authority